 Vice-President, Research and International, Simon Fraser University (SFU), Canada.

-Joy Johnson leads Simon Fraser University’s strategic research initiatives and facilitates international opportunities that foster research collaborations and student exchange.
-Her work focuses on facilitating research excellence and helping the University respond to new opportunities.
+Dr. Joy Johnson leads Simon Fraser University’s (SFU) strategic research initiatives and facilitates international opportunities that foster research collaborations and student exchange.
+Her work focuses on facilitating research excellence and helping SFU respond to new opportunities.
 She works with members of SFU’s eight faculties to ensure they have the support and resources required to conduct excellent cutting-edge research in all its forms.
-Building on her long-standing leadership and research experience, she works with faculty, students and staff to secure research partnerships within the community and industry.
-Dr Johnson has a highly productive program of research focusing on health promotion and health behaviour change.
+Building on her long-standing leadership and research experience, she works with the faculty, students and staff to secure research partnerships within the community and industry.
+Dr. Johnson has a highly productive program of research focusing on health promotion and health behaviour change.
 Drawing on a broad array of theoretical perspectives, her work explores the social, structural and individual factors that influence the health behaviour of individuals.
 A major thrust of her work focuses on sex and gender issues in substance use and mental health.

 Associate professor, Université de Sherbrooke, Canada.

 Eve Langelier, (Eng, PhD, MSc) has a backgroubnd in mechanical and biomedical engineering.
 She currently is an associate professor at Université de Sherbrooke.
 She holds the Chair for Women in Science and Engineering from NSERC in the region of Québec which main goal is to increase the participation of women in these fields.
 Her chair program targets women at different stages in their life, from 5th grade to the workplace.
 Dr Langelier is also active in bioengineering research.
 She studies the mechanobiolgy and biomechanics of tendons in order to improve prevention and healing of injuries.